danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

         return resp.json()
 ```

-### 6.2 VoicERA Integration (When SDK Available)
+### 6.2  Integration (When SDK Available)

-VoicERA is freshly launched (Feb 17, 2026).
+ is freshly launched (Feb 17, 2026).
 Its developer SDK is not yet publicly documented.
-FormSetu's channel adapter architecture means we can add a VoicERA-native adapter once their SDK stabilizes, without changing the core engine.
+FormSetu's channel adapter architecture means we can add a -native adapter once their SDK stabilizes, without changing the core engine.

-**Current plan:** Use BHASHINI pipeline APIs directly (they work today).
-Migrate to VoicERA-specific integration when available.
+**Current plan:** Use  pipeline APIs directly (they work today).
+Migrate to -specific integration when available.

 ### 6.3 WebSocket Support for Real-Time Voice

-For low-latency voice interaction, FormSetu supports BHASHINI's streaming WebSocket API:
+For low-latency voice interaction, FormSetu supports 's streaming WebSocket API:

 ```python
 class BhashiniStreamingAdapter: